20 December 2008

 Predictably Irrational: The Hidden Forces That Shape Our Decisions, by Dan Ariely: Very cool book about the irrational behaviors we all display when we make various decisions.
 Lots of "oh yeah, I do that" throughout.
 Thanks for the recommendation, Enoch.
 Thumbs up.

-: The Story of London's Most Terrifying Epidemic, and How It Changed Science, Cities, and the Modern World, by Steven Johnson.
+The Ghost Map: The Story of London's Most Terrifying Epidemic, and How It Changed Science, Cities, and the Modern World, by Steven Johnson.
 Excellent book, just the kind of thing I really like, and I couldn't recommend it more highly.
 Two thumbs way up.

 This Republic of Suffering: Death and the American Civil War, by Drew Gilpin Faust.
 I really thought I was going to like this one, but I just can't say that I did.
 While it was interesting in spots, I thought it was repetitive, and I thought there was something of an attempt to inject profundity into something that just wasn't that profound.
 Thumbs sort-of-down.